Oisota/theo-lang/doc/src/custom-types/classes.md

 Seems superfluous to have both since they have significant overlap in functionality.
 I guess structs could be reworked to be a lightweight alternative to a class.
 A struct would only hold data and have no other built in functionality whereas classes/objects would all inherit from a base class and would have some basic functionality built in.

+If we add OOP/classes then we will also need to consider how the class hierarchy and type system interact with other types like enums and unions.
+Do we go full OOP and everything is an object with enums/unions being special cases of objects?
+Are they their own thing?
+I like the idea of everything being unified.

+I guess we could just figure out what a class should like syntax wise and add the approprite keywords to the lexer and make sure we can lex/parse the class even if we don't do anything with it.